 For UCSD faculty, the relevant compensation policies for Summer Session teaching are set forth in APM 660, 661, and 662, as well as PPM 230-43.
+Faculty with UCSD Staff or Research titles must follow Academic Personnel guidelines for teaching Summer Session courses.

 Payment.
-Payroll checks are issued on August 1 for Session I and September 1 for Session II.
-Courses taught in special sessions are assigned a payroll date of August 1 or September 1 depending on the course end date.
+Payroll checks are issued on August 1, 2013 for Session I and August 30, 2013 for Session II.
+Courses taught in special sessions are assigned a payroll date of August 1 or August 30 depending on the course end date.
 Summer compensation is subject to all usual deductions.
-If an instructor has not opted for direct deposit, a payroll check will be mailed to the instructor's home department; instructors are responsible for arranging for pick-up with the department.
-Questions regarding payroll should be directed to the Academic Department representative first and then to the Summer Session business services manager, (858) 822-5064.
+If the faculty member has not opted for direct deposit, a payroll check will be mailed to the faculty's home department; faculty are responsible for arranging for pick-up with the department.
+Please note: Transfer of funds to research accounts in lieu of course salary payment are not allowed.
+Questions regarding payroll should be directed to the Academic Department representative first.
+For additional assistance contact the Summer Session Business Affairs Manager, (858) 822-5064.